Thermal Stability Of Charged Rotating Quantum Black Holes: Stability Against gaussian Fluctuations

 The convexity property of the entropy follows from the condition of convergence of partition function under gaussian fluctuations \cite{cm04}, \cite{ll}, \cite{mon}.
 The thermal stability is related to the convexity property of entropy.
 Hence, the above conditions are correctly the conditions for thermal stability.
-For chargeless, non-rotating horizons, eqn. (\ref{stab1}) reproduces the thermal stability criterion and condition of positive specific heat given in \cite{pm07}, as expected.
+For chargeless, non-rotating horizons, eqn. (\ref{stab1}) reproduces the thermal stability criterion and condition of positive specific heat(i.e.variation of black hole mass with temperature) given in \cite{pm07}, as expected.
+Actually for a chargeless, non-rotating black hole, both the mass and the temperature are functions of the horizon area ($A$) only.
+From these one can define the specific heat as $C = \frac{dM}{dT}= \frac{(S_{A})^{2}}{(\beta M_{AA}- S_{AA})}$.

 For charged, non-rotating black holes, eqn.s (\ref{stab1}), (\ref{stab2}) and (\ref{stab6}) describe the stability, in perfect agreement with \cite{mm12}, while (\ref{stab1}), (\ref{stab3}) and (\ref{stab5}) describe the thermal stability criteria for uncharged rotating radiant horizons.
-The new thing for black holes with both charge and angular momentum is that not only does the specific heat has to be positive for stability, but the charge and the angular momentum play important roles as well.
+The new feature for black holes with both charge and angular momentum is that not only does the specific heat has to be positive for stability, but the charge and the angular momentum play important roles as well.

 As claimed in the Introduction, the thermal stability criteria above are derived by the application of standard statistical mechanical formalism to a quantum horizon characterized by various observables having discrete eigenvalue spectra.
 Thus, no aspect of classical geometry enters the derivation of these criteria.
 Given the classical metrics specifying various classical black hole spacetimes, the mass can be obtained as an explicit function of the area, charge and angular momentum of the horizon.
-It is then possible, on the basis of our stability criteria, to {\it predict} which classical black holes will radiate away to extinction, and which ones might find some stability, and for what range of m parameters.
+It is then possible, on the basis of our stability criteria, to {\it predict} which classical black holes will radiate away to extinction, and which ones might find some stability, and for what range of parameters.
 This is what is attempted in the next section.

 {